 2. A cognitive model as well, describing the repurposing of ideas in other fields.

 3. The ah-ha moment in which we suddenly realize that something we thought applied in only one context has important implications in a completely different domain.

 If you want to learn more about the concept's origin in biology check out Stephen Jay Gould and Elisabeth S. Vrba's "Exaptation - A Missing Term in the Science of Form."
-To read about the repurposing of the concept to human innovation (exaptation's exaptation), check out Steven Johnson's Where Good Ideas Come From or listen to the talk.
+To read about the repurposing of the concept to human innovation (exaptation's exaptation), check out Steven Johnson's Where Good Ideas Come From.

 Gutenberg invented the printing press after visiting a winery and seeing how juice was squeezed from grapes by a wine press.
 Screw press technology was antiquated even in his day but had been widely employed in agriculture for applying pressure on a flat surface.
 Gutenberg applied the idea to printing, while improving the technology for that purpose.

 Frank Gehry’s architectural designs push the boundaries of typical aesthetics.
 To do so, he had to shift the norm for how to engineer buildings.
 Gehry had to look outside his field for technology that would enable him to do that.
 He found it in aerospace engineering in a software package called CATIA, used to develop the Mirage Jet Fighter in 1977.

 Data visualization created by Martin Wattenberg for visualizing patterns in music are repurposed to visualize gene sequences, among other string data.
 Geneticists hearing Wattenberg speak in 2011 quickly realized that gene sequences, like music, are series of letters and asked for help using the technology.
 Wattenberg expanded his understanding of arc diagrams to encompass visualizing the structure of strings in general.